freedomotic/fd-developer-manual/docs/source/getting-started/development-environment.rst

 To develop your own plugin you can start from the **hello-world** example project included in *GIT_ROOT/plugins/devices/hello-world*.

 Open it in your IDE, make some changes and compile.
-It will be automatically installed into the Freedomotic runtime (**freedomotic-core** project).
+It will be automatically installed into Freedomotic runtime (**freedomotic-core** project).
 Just start **freedomotic-core** to try your latest changes.

 Javadoc
 --------
-Contains the Java code documentation.
-Here some useful section:

-* Package overview
-* Freedomotic Objects tree
-* Implemented behaviors for Objects
-* Freedomotic Events list
+Please refer to

 * `freedomotic-core <https://freedomotic.github.io/javadoc/freedomotic-core/>`_
 * `freedomotic-model <https://freedomotic.github.io/javadoc/freedomotic-model/>`_

 Support
 -------

-Please join our `mailing list <https://groups.google.com/forum/#!forum/freedom-domotics>`_ and `share your experience <https://goo.gl/Iq8C6e>`_
+Please join our `mailing list <https://groups.google.com/forum/#!forum/freedom-domotics>`_ and `share your experience <https://goo.gl/Iq8C6e>`_.